Mike Teel

-Mike Teel (born January 6, 1986) is a former American football quarterback.
-He played college football for the Rutgers Scarlet Knights, and was drafted by the Seattle Seahawks in the sixth round of the 2009 NFL Draft.
+Mike Teel (born January 6, 1986) is an American former professional football quarterback.
+He played college football for the Rutgers Scarlet Knights, and was selected by the Seattle Seahawks in the sixth round of the 2009 NFL draft.
 Teel spent time with the Seahawks, New England Patriots, and Chicago Bears in the span of three years.
 After serving as the quarterbacks coach for the Kean Cougars of Kean University in 2011, he was the quarterbacks coach for Wagner College in 2012 and departed after one year.
-In 2014 Teel resumed coaching as a graduate assistant at Rutgers.Teel is formerly the head coach for the Don Bosco Prep Ironmen football team.
+In 2014, Teel resumed coaching as a graduate assistant at Rutgers.
+Teel is formerly the head coach for the Don Bosco Prep Ironmen football team.

-Early years
+Early life

 Teel grew up in Oakland, New Jersey and attended Don Bosco Preparatory High School in Ramsey, New Jersey, where he was an all-state selection his junior and senior seasons (2002) (2003), and led Don Bosco to a state championship in the parochial division and a 23–0 record as a starter.

-He was only rated ** by Rivals.com and was offered scholarships by Rutgers, Penn State, Virginia, Michigan State and Wisconsin.
+He was only rated a two-star recruit by Rivals.com and was offered scholarships by Rutgers, Penn State, Virginia, Michigan State and Wisconsin.